 - Absurdly Sharp Blade: The katanas Joe and Yamashita use are pretty sharp.
 The former cuts off a mook's arm with one slash and the latter slices off a guy's head in less than 30 seconds.

 - Artistic License – Law: Fujiyama is supposed to be a Villain with Good Publicity, but in one scene Joe explicitly says that he's "the number one most wanted criminal on the police list right now".
 The movie seems to be confusing 'alleged mob boss' with 'proven-guilty crook'.

 - Big Bad: Fujiyama, the leader of Katana.

-- Camp Gay: The waiter Joe and Frank talk to in particular scene of the movie.
+- Camp Gay: The Costa Rican waiter Joe and Frank talk to in one very particular (and peculiar) scene of the movie.
 He also makes a return in the sequel as well, playing a more zanier but pivotal role.

 - Combat Pragmatist: With the exception of Yamashita, any guy trying to attack Joe with a katana gets shot by Frank before he can even get close.
 In fact, Frank gets a surprising number of kills by just raising his gun and actually aiming (unlike everyone else in the movie).
 He's also the only person in the movie who thought of wearing a Bulletproof Vest.

 - Covers Always Lie: The characters depicted on both the DVD release and the original Polish VHS covers are not in the film.
 In fact, it tries to make the film seem something like Maniac Cop, right down to giving Robert Z'Dar a top billing.

 - Cowboy Cop: Joe and Frank, again.
 They tick off all the boxes: both are detectives, they shoot first and ask questions to the survivors (then shoot them), they heavily annoy Da Chief constantly, and only avoid getting fired because the Katana Gang absolutely needs to go.